ChevronETC/Jets.jl/docs/src/index.md

 ```

 ### JetBSpace
-`Jets` provides a block jet that is analagous to a block matrix.
+`Jets` provides a block jet that is analogous to a block matrix.
 The domain and range associated with a block jet is a `JetBSpace`, and a `JetBSpace` adds book-keeping information to describe this blocked structure.
 For more information, please see the block jet documentation, below.

 ### Convenience methods for Jet vector spaces
 Jets provides the following convenience methods for all concrete Jet Vector spaces `R::JetAbstractSpace`: